CASA PRINCE GEORGE’S COUNTY GIVES CHILDREN HELP WHEN THEY NEED IT THE MOST

 The Court requests a CASA volunteer on nearly 100% of cases, demonstrating the Court’s confidence and the need for CASAs.

-75% of cases closed to permanence (i.e. reunification with biological family, custody and guardianship to a relative or non-relative, adoption or youth living on their own.
+Over 80% of cases closed to permanence (i.e. reunification with biological family, custody and guardianship to a relative or non-relative, adoption or youth living on their own.

 90% of the services that volunteer advocates recommend are ordered by the Court, resulting in more services for children served by CASA.